After Mother’s Day last month, and then Father’s Day last weekend, have your kids ever asked you, “Hey, what about Son’s Day or Daughter’s Day?”

 Now, for the rest of you dads, this could be a great idea for your family, too.
 Think of it as one more reminder to let your children know: “You’re special.
 You are worthy.
 I’m glad you’re part of our family.”

 If you run with this idea—or if you already do something similar—leave a comment below or on our Facebook page.
-I’d love to hear how it goes with your kids and how you celebrated the day.
+We’d love to hear how it goes with your kids and how you celebrated the day.

 Action Points for Dads to Make Your Child Feel Special EVERY Day